OxygenCobalt/Auxio/info/ARCHITECTURE.md

 a song, as it will always show collaborator information first before defaulting to the album artist.

 #### Music Access
 All music on a system is asynchronously loaded into the shared object `MusicStore`.
-Because of this, **`MusicStore` may not be available at all times**.
+More specifically, it is accessible within the `Library` construct.
+By the nature of music loading, **`Library` may not be available at all times.**

-- ViewModels should try to await or gracefully exit the called method if `MusicStore` is not available
+- ViewModels should try to await or gracefully exit the called method if `Library` is not available
-- In the case that a ViewModel needs a `MusicStore` instance to function, an instance can be required.
+- In the case that a ViewModel needs a `Library` instance to function, it can be asserted with `requireNotNull`.
 This should be done sparingly.
 - Other shared objects that rely on `MusicStore` [like `PlaybackStateManager`] will no-op if music is not available.

 If the loading status needs to be shown in a UI, `MusicViewModel` can be used to observe the current music loader response.